-9.1 The annual general meeting is to be held during the first semester of each calendar year on the day, at the hour, and place specified in the convocation sent by the board.
+9.1 The annual general meeting is called by the Board of Directors and is to be held during the second semester of each calendar year on the day, at the hour, and place specified in the convocation sent by the Board.

-9.3 With the exception of election of board members (see 14.2), decisions at the AGM are adopted by absolute majority of all members present or represented by proxy on the basis of one vote per member.
-In the case of a tie, the president's voice is decisive.
+9.2 With the exception of election of board members (see 14.2), decisions at the AGM are adopted by simple majority of all members present or represented by proxy on the basis of one vote per member.
+In the case of a tie, the President's voice is decisive.

 9.5 An attendance sheet signed by the members on their entrance into the meeting will serve as a record of those members present and those represented by proxy.

 10.1 It proves the activity of the board on the basis of the President's Report presented at the meeting.